-Other options, such as signage, digital boards, among others, may be used in the dining area to inform and remind customers of these instructions as they are seated and throughout their time at the establishment.
-Signage is posted that reminds the dining public to maintain physical distancing of six feet, wash hands or use sanitizer upon entry into a restaurant, and to stay home if they are ill or have symptoms consistent with COVID-19.
-Online outlets of the establishment (website, social media, etc.) provide clear information about facility hours, required use of face masks, the need for everyone sharing a table to be from the same household, and policies in regard to preordering, reservations, prepayment, pickup and/or delivery and other relevant issues. Ε. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are critical to the customers/clients have been prioritized.
-Transactions or services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.
+- All establishments must also post signage at all entrances and verbally inform customers arriving for indoor dining that everyone sharing a table must be from the same household. - For restaurants located inside another business or an indoor or outdoor shopping center or mall, signage is posted indicating that customers may not eat or drink anywhere on the premises of the business or mall except in designated indoor or outdoor dining areas. - Signage is posted that reminds the dining public to maintain physical distancing of six feet, wash hands or use sanitizer upon entry into a restaurant, and to stay home if they are ill or have symptoms consistent with COVID-19. - Online outlets of the establishment (website, social media, etc.) provide clear information about facility hours, required use of face masks, the need for everyone sharing a table to be from the same household, and policies in regard to preordering, reservations, prepayment, pickup and/or delivery and other relevant issues.

+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

+- Services that are critical to the customers/clients have been prioritized. - Transactions or services that can be offered remotely have been moved on-line. - Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.

 Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol: E Business Contact Name: F Phone number: Pate Last Revised:
+You may contact the following person with any questions or comments about this protocol:

+Business Contact Name:

+Phone number:

+Date Last Revised: